cjsmit12/MachineExample/README.txt

 of Machines that meet certain requirements defined in drools files.

 The MachineExample project is an Eclipse project file that can be imported and executed.
-To run, simply compile and run MachineExample.java
+To run, simply compile and run MachineExample.java in eclipse.

 The operation of the program is explained through console prompts.